 - e.
+Submit to the Board for its administrative approval, a Landscape Plan for areas under the jurisdiction of Section 24 in the Wetlands Bylaw.
 As stated in Section 24.
 A. of the Commission's Wetland Regulations, an adequate quantity of vegetation must be maintained so that resource areas protected by the Bylaw can provide the resource area values protected by the Bylaw.
 Section 24.B. further states no vegetation in a resource area protected by the Bylaw shall be damaged, extensively pruned, or removed without written approval by the Commission and in-kind replacement.
-Given the extent of vegetation proposed to be removed within a resource area (here, BLSF and AURA), the Applicant shall provide a Landscape Plan as described in Section 24 and should include the elements described in Section 24.E. as follows: - i.
+Given the extent of vegetation proposed to be removed within a resource area (here, BLSF and AURA), the Applicant's plan shall provide a Landscape Plan as described in Section 24 and should include the elements described in Section 24.E. and as follows: - i.
 Narrative describing existing conditions, proposed plantings, list of existing and proposed species, size of existing species and proposed species, quantity plants before and after revegetation and the rational the removal and maintenance plan. - ii.
 Affirmation of the proposed Revegetation Activities all plans must be accompanied by written testimony and scale diagram from a certified arborist or wetland scientist or landscape architect saying vegetation removal is necessary, the surface area of vegetation to be removed, and the number of plants to be removed by species.